Jack Hobbs: Retirement and final years

 Following his retirement from cricket in 1934, Hobbs continued to work as a journalist, first with Jack Ingham then with Jimmy Bolton as his ghostwriters.
 He accompanied the MCC team to Australia in 1936–37 and published four books which sold well in the 1930s.
 In addition, he produced two ghostwritten autobiographies, but generally avoided self-publicity or controversy.
 He continued to work at his sports shop and he and Ada moved home several times.
 By the mid-1930s, his wife was becoming mentally and physically frail.
 Hobbs supported several charities in his spare time and continued to play cricket at club and charity level.

 During the Second World War, Hobbs served in the Home Guard at New Malden.
-In 1946, Hobbs became the first professional to be elected to the Surrey committee.
+In 1946, he became the first professional to be elected to the Surrey committee.
 The same year, he and his wife moved to Hove, following several years of health concerns and worries over his business and children.
 Ada's health continued to deteriorate, and the couple spent some time in South Africa in an attempt to aid her recuperation.

 Hobbs was knighted for services to cricket in the 1953 Coronation Honours, the first professional cricketer to be so honoured; he was reluctant to accept it and only did so when convinced that it was an honour to all professional cricketers, not just himself.
-In the same year, John Arlott formed the "Master's Club", a group of Hobbs' admirers who met regularly to celebrate him.
+In the same year, John Arlott formed the "Master's Club", a group of Hobbs's admirers who met regularly to celebrate him.
 Hobbs remained active into the 1960s, including working in his shop.
 By the late 1950s, Ada required the use of a wheelchair, and Hobbs spent most of his time caring for her.
 She died in March 1963.
-Hobbs' own health began to fail shortly afterwards, and he died on 21 December 1963 at the age of 81.
+Hobbs's own health began to fail shortly afterwards, and he died on 21 December 1963 at the age of 81.
 He left £19,445 (£433,263 in 2021 terms) in his will and was buried in Hove Cemetery.
 A memorial service was held at Southwark Cathedral in February 1964.